 Pollinator Garden Challenge

 Help preserve and nurture Leduc's pollinator population by taking part in Leduc's Pollinator Garden Challenge.
 Devote some space in your yard or garden to provide food, water and safe shelter and you can be entered to win a Bee Hotel.
-Thank you to everyone who participated in the 2019 Pollinator Challenge will open for registration starting on Saturday, April 13, 2019.
-Register online here.
+Thank you to everyone who participated in the 2019 Pollinator Challenge.
+Registration is now closed.

 This challenge is part of the Million Pollinator Garden Challenge: a North American-wide initiative to identify one million pollinator gardens across the continent.